-Perhaps Gisborne’s bigger claim to fame it was Captain Cook’s 1st encounter with New Zealand and the Maoris.
+Perhaps Gisborne’s bigger claim to fame it was Captain Cook’s first encounter with New Zealand and the Maori.
 It wasn’t a successful encounter, which ended up with Captain Cook naming the site Poverty Bay and much to his dismay, his crew shot the Maori when trying to make contact.
 Not cool.
-Nevertheless, there are a couple of statues to commemorate Captain Cook’s visit, as well as a statue of Young Nick who 1st sighted New Zealand.
+Nevertheless, there are a couple of statues along the waterfront to commemorate Captain Cook’s visit, as well as a statue of Young Nick who first sighted New Zealand.

 Check out some more awesome festivals: 6 Summer Festivals in New Zealand.

 We love New Zealand for its nature, especially when it has created an awesome water slide!
 Grab a boogie board or a sturdy inflatable lilo and slide down the 60m Rere Rockslide.
 There are a few lumps and bumps along the way, which is seriously fun but is a good reason not to just slide on your stomach.

 Nearby is Rere Falls: a nice photo op and a place to take a shower.

 Take a stroll out to sea on New Zealand’s longest pier at 660m.
 Tolaga Bay pier also follows picturesque white cliffs.

 Those adventurous types like to jump off the end of the pier!
 And those fitness freak types like to swim all the way back to shore.